 Wheeler Interests, LLC and its affiliates (Wheeler Interests), controlled by Jon S. Wheeler ("Mr. Wheeler"), provide administrative services to the PSF Entities, including management, administrative, accounting, marketing, development and design services.
 Pursuant to the terms of the PSF Entities' administrative services agreement, Wheeler Interests' responsibilities include administering the PSF Entities' day-to-day business operations, identifying and acquiring targeted real estate investments, overseeing the management of the investments, and handling the disposition of the real estate investments.
-The PSF Entities also benefits from Wheeler Interests' affiliates that specialize in retail real estate investment and management, including (i) Wheeler Development, LLC, a full service real estate development firm, (ii) Wheeler Capital, LLC, a capital investment firm specializing in venture capital, financing, and small business loans, (iii) Wheeler Real Estate, LLC, a real estate management and administration firm, (iv) Site Applications, LLC, a full service facility company, equipped to handle all levels of building maintenance, (v) Graham Cracker V, LLC, d/b/a Creative Retail Works, a full service design house, specializing in shopping centers and their tenants, and (vi) TESR, LLC, a tenant relations company, serving as a liaison between property management, lease administration and leasing and working to provide information on the health and fiscal viability of each tenant.
+The PSF Entities also benefits from Wheeler Interests' affiliates that specialize in retail real estate investment and management, including (i) Wheeler Development, LLC, a full service real estate development firm, (ii) Wheeler Capital, LLC, a capital investment firm specializing in venture capital, financing, and small business loans, (iii) Wheeler Real Estate, LLC, a real estate management and administration firm, (iv) Site Applications, LLC, a full service facility company, equipped to handle all levels of building maintenance, and (v) TESR, LLC, a tenant relations company, serving as a liaison between property management, lease administration and leasing and working to provide information on the health and fiscal viability of each tenant.

-The following summarizes related party activity between the PSF Entities and Wheeler Interests as of and for the three months ended March 31, 2012 and 2011 and the years ended December 31, 2011 and 2010:
+The following summarizes related party activity between the PSF Entities and Wheeler Interests as of and

-Lumber River Associates, LLC, Tuckernuck Associates, LLC and Perimeter Associates, LLC Notes to Combined Financial Statements (continued) For the Three Months Ended March 31, 2012 and 2011 and the Years Ended December 31, 2011 and 2010
+Lumber River Associates, LLC, Tuckernuck Associates, LLC and Perimeter Associates, LLC Notes to Combined Financial Statements (continued)

+For the Six Months Ended June 30, 2012 and 2011 (unaudited) and the Years Ended December 31, 2011 and 2010 for the six months ended June 30, 2012 and 2011 and the years ended December 31, 2011 and 2010: